-The outstanding principal amount for Scorpion Capital Partners, LP, the holder of 3.4% of the 2008 Loans, is exchangeable for Cheniere's Series B Convertible Preferred Stock, par value \$0.0001 per share ("Series B Preferred Stock"), with voting rights limited to the equivalent of approximately 1.7 million shares of Cheniere common stock at March 31, 2011.
+The outstanding principal amount for Scorpion Capital Partners, LP ("Scorpion"), the holder of 3.4% of the 2008 Loans as of June 30, 2011, is exchangeable for Cheniere's Series B Convertible Preferred Stock, par value \$0.0001 per share ("Series B Preferred Stock"), with voting rights limited to the equivalent of approximately 1.7 million shares of Cheniere common stock at June 30, 2011.
 The exchange ratio is one share of Series B Preferred Stock for each \$5,000 of outstanding borrowings, subject to adjustment.
-The aggregate preferred stock is exchangeable into shares of Cheniere common stock at a price of \$5.00 per share pursuant to a broadly syndicated offering.
+The aggregate preferred stock is exchangeable into shares of our common stock at a price of \$5.00 per share pursuant to a broadly syndicated offering.
 No portion of any accrued interest is eligible for conversion into Series B Preferred Stock.
-The portion of outstanding principal amount for Scorpion Capital Partners is classified as related party long-term debt because it is an affiliate of one of Cheniere's directors.
+On June 16, 2011, our stockholders approved a proposal to permit Scorpion to convert its 2008 Loans directly into common stock, to hold such shares of common stock, and to allow Scorpion to vote the common stock as any other stockholder.
+The portion of outstanding principal amount for Scorpion is classified as related party long-term debt because Scorpion is an affiliate of one of Cheniere's directors.

-As of March 31, 2011 and December 31, 2010, we classified \$9.2 million and \$8.9 million, respectively, as part of Long-Term Debt-Related Parties on our Consolidated Balance Sheets because a related party then held these portions of this debt.
+As of June 30, 2011 and December 31, 2010, we classified \$9.5 million and \$8.9 million, respectively, as part of Long-Term Debt-Related Parties on our Consolidated Balance Sheets because a related party then held these portions of this debt.